-Blues Doctors return to stage at Crash Music in Aztec
+Blues Doctors return to stage at Crash Music

 FARMINGTON — Taking to the stage to play a music festival in a weedy field in the tiny hamlet of Bentonia, Miss., in the middle of June — complete with 95-degree heat and 90-percent humidity — might not seem like the ideal way for a pair of college professors to spend a summer weekend.

 For for Adam Gussow and Alan Gross of the Oxford, Miss.-based Blues Doctors, it was a little piece of heaven.

 “That’s the Mississippi summer scene, and we’re part of that,” Gussow said by phone last week from Oxford, where he and Gross are longtime faculty members at the University of Mississippi.